-2) Additional Labeling Requirements
+2. Additional Labeling Requirements

-In addition to requirements per SFDA.FD/GSO 9:2013, the following labeling information must be declared for food additives and antioxidants used in food:
+In addition to requirements per SFDA.FD/GSO 9:2022, the following labeling information must be declared for food additives and antioxidants used in food:

-- For colorings used in foodstuffs, their mixtures, preparations and diluents, the following additional information must be declared: - 1.
-Common name - 2.
-Color index number - 3.
-Name of solvent or diluent - 4.
-Production and expiration dates in a non-coded manner (day-month-year) - 5.
-Dye purity - 6.
-The statement "Free from alcohol" - 7.
-The statement "Color matter for use in foodstuffs." - For flavors permitted for use in food, the common name and code number (if found) must be declared on food product containers containing flavors. - For preservatives permitted for use in food products, the label must identify the common name or European Economic Community (EEC) number and a statement "Preservative for Use in Food Products" on preservative containers. - For emulsifiers, stabilizers, and thickeners permitted for use in food, the following additional information must be declared: - 1.
-Common name or EEC number. - 2.
-In case of gelatin, lecithin, and mono- and diglycerides, the source shall be mentioned. - For Sweeteners Permitted for Use in Food Products - 1.
-The name of sweeteners or International Numbering System (INS) numbers as determined by the Codex Alimentarius committee. - 2.
-Food products formulated specifically for use by diabetics or for other special nutritional uses shall contain the statement "Food for special dietary use or food for diabetic" along with the amount of sweetener in mg/liter or in kgs. - 3.
+For colorings used in foodstuffs, their mixtures, preparations and diluents, the following additional information must be declared:

+- Common name

+- Color index number

+- Name of solvent or diluent

+- Production and expiration dates in a non-coded manner (day-month-year)

+- Dye purity

+- The statement "Free from alcohol"

+- The statement "Color matter for use in foodstuffs."

+For flavors permitted for use in food, the common name and code number (if found) must be declared on food product containers containing flavors.

+For preservatives permitted for use in food products, the label must identify the common name or European Economic Community (EEC) number and a statement "Preservative for Use in Food Products" on preservative containers.

+For emulsifiers, stabilizers, and thickeners permitted for use in food, the following additional information must be declared:

+- Common name or EEC number. - In case of gelatin, lecithin, and mono- and diglycerides, the source shall be mentioned. - For Sweeteners Permitted for Use in Food Products - The name of sweeteners or International Numbering System (INS) numbers as determined by the Codex Alimentarius committee.

+Food products formulated specifically for use by diabetics or for other special nutritional uses shall contain the statement "Food for special dietary use or food for diabetic" along with the amount of sweetener in mg/liter or in kgs.

 For combinations of sweeteners, the amount of each in combination shall be declared.
 The following warnings must be declared:

 - In case of aspartame, "Not to be used by persons who have phenyl ketonuria." - In case of saccharine, "Use of this product may be hazardous to your health because it contains saccharin, which has, been determined to cause cancer in laboratory animals." - In the case of sugar alcohol "Excess of consumed quantity may cause diarrhea."

-The following additional labeling information must be declared for antioxidants permitted for use in food:

-- Common name or EEC number. - A statement "Antioxidants permitted for use in foodstuffs" in case of antioxidant containers.
+The following additional labeling information must be declared for antioxidants permitted for use in food: - Common name or EEC number. - A statement "Antioxidants permitted for use in foodstuffs" in case of antioxidant containers.

-3) Other Specific Labeling Requirements
+3. Other Specific Labeling Requirements

-a) Requirements for Nutrition Labeling (Nutrition Fact Panel)
+a) Requirements for Nutritional Labeling (Nutrition Fact Panel) Gulf Technical Regulation Number SFDA.FD GSO 2233:2021

-SFDA enforces GSO regulations regarding mandatory disclosure of nutrition information on labels of imported as well as locally produced and prepackaged food products.
-GSO regulation number 2233 or SFDA.FD 2233 was issued in 2018 (replacing the 2012 version) and requires the mandatory disclosure of nutrition information such as the number of calories, carbohydrates, proteins, fats, and other components that may affect the product's nutrition value or the consumers' health and safety.
-The following chart was provided by SFDA and is believed to meet the nutritional labeling requirements.
+On April 1, 2021, SFDA began enforcing the "Requirements for Nutrition Labeling" or SFDA.FD/GSO 2233/2021.
+The regulation mandates compulsory disclosure of nutritional information including, added sugar on labels of prepackaged food products.
+The regulation requires disclosure of nutritional information, such as the number of calories, carbohydrates, proteins, fats, and other components that may affect the product's nutrition value or the consumers' health and safety.

+The following chart is an unofficial translation of the Nutrition Fact Panel provided in the Arabic version of the GSO 2233/2021 and is believed to meet the nutritional labeling requirements implemented in the six GCC countries (including Yemen).